This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 After the big hike the day before, day three is ideal for getting behind the wheel and steering through one of the scenic drives.
 It’s going to be more comfortable in a 4WD, but if you keep your wits about you, a 2WD won’t stop you bouncing down the corrugated roads.

-The drive takes you through the rocky mountainous terrain, up close to some incredible cliffs.
-As you make your way back, you’re approaching from far enough away to see how grand the ranges are amongst the flat and arid land.
+The drive takes you through rocky mountainous terrain and close to some incredible cliffs.
+As you make your way back to camp, see how grand the ranges are amongst the flat and arid land.

 Day 4 – Wilpena Pound to Adelaide (via the bakery)